Six weeks

 My friend has a vision of old age – it’s us in the future on recliners around a pool, reading books and imbibing food and drink and massages from the resort staff.
 Without highlighting the potential gaps in this dream (frailty, finance, family) I support the fundamentals of friendship and fun.
 But the greatest flaw in logic is planning for succession, because what if the pool-side recliners are one day filled with grief, or worse with a newly arrived stranger who watches me suspiciously for signs of decline.

-One quarter of Australian women never have children and sometimes I feel like I know all of them, and then occasionally they announce they are pregnant.
+One quarter of Australian women don’t have children and sometimes I feel like I know all of them, and then occasionally they announce they are pregnant.
 We need to invest in intergenerational connections in addition to the reproduction at centre of the nuclear family... which is the foundation of the family home... which allows a low pension... and which in turn requires homeownership as an essential pillar of a ‘good’ old age.
 It will be hard to break the circle.

 6. fragility

 In the sixth week after submission four friends and I went camping.
 We each strapped a tent, mat and sleeping bag onto our bicycles and met at the train station, clustered under the departure boards with our bright outdoor gear like an amateur Everest base camp.
 We took a train an hour west to where the suburbs become country towns and we rode into the bush.
 It was summer’s last gasp.
 Four-wheel-drives passing us on the dirt roads threw up clouds of dust that hung like mist in the hot air.
 We curled slowly up hills and then down into the thick forest trail.
-The world closed in quickly.
-Five figures on a thin thread of a track, twisting through thick fern undergrowth.
-Tall gums filtered the heat.
-The sounds of the bush ricocheted around this verdant vessel; raucous bird-calls, rustling leaves, a creek stirring in the gully below.
-The track carved narrow and deep into the coiling terrain so that in places we had to paddle our bikes like boats, feet pushing along the banks.

 We moved like this for three hours barely covering 10km, then at the pit of the valley we took our shoes off, crossed the shallow summer river, and set up camp while the orange sun still hit the branches above.
 I thought later in a panic: There could have been snakes, we could have fallen, we could have been injured, our bikes could have broken, we could have died.
 We could have died in this pocket of relative wilderness, barely one hour from central Melbourne.

-You don’t have to go far from the city to feel that you are a speck, an insignificant moment within the land’s seasonal cycles and geological layers.
 Security is the wrong aim in this world.
 Our brief lives crinkle on axes outside of our control.
 Embracing fragility belies our human, social and policy responses to fear and it contradicts the life-long pursuit of stability that has unleashed a chain of property accumulation and intergenerational inheritance.
 We need to acknowledge that this conception of security is the wrong philosophical aim to safeguarding our old age.
 The wafer-thin boundary that protects (natural) fragility from (dangerous) precarity is not constructed of individual security but of social networks that hold us through change and crisis.
 That is what we need to invest in.

 In the end it took more than six weeks for my thesis to come back to me, passed.
 It was by then early winter, my crisis had dulled, urgency for change abated, I no longer cared as deeply about my own old age, the delusions were that strong.